Table of Contents

-A prompt reply shows employers that you're serious about the position, and it will help them in speeding along a tedious process on their end.
+A prompt reply shows employers that you're serious about the position, and it will help them speed up what can be a tedious recruitment process on their end.

-You always want to show gratitude for being selected for an interview.
+You always want to show gratitude for being selected as a job candidate.

 Do this by remaining formal in your reply and thanking the recruiter within the first sentence of the body of your email.
 You can also add a sentence near the end that echoes your gratitude, e.g., "Again, I appreciate this opportunity to meet with you."

 One thing to keep in mind, however, is not to gush.
-You want to keep your response short, as hiring managers have to get through many emails and scheduling tasks at this point in the process.
-This gives you only a sentence or two to work with when it comes to thanking the employer.
+You want to keep your response short, as hiring managers and human resource teams have to get through many emails and scheduling tasks at this point in the process.
+You have only a sentence or two to work with when it comes to thanking the employer.

-All email replies to interview invitations should follow formal formatting and include:
+All replies to interview invitation emails should follow this basic structure:

 Email signature with contact information

 When considering the salutation and closing, remember to err on the side of formal.
-"Dear" and "sincerely" may sound standard, but they get the job done.
-They also eliminate any guesswork when you're uncertain about how to address your contact.
+"Dear," "sincerely," and “kind regards” may sound vanilla, but they get the job done.
+They also eliminate any guesswork if you're uncertain about how to address your contact.

 Another important point to remember with the salutation is to always address the right person (not just the company's general email address, for instance) and to use the correct title before your contact's name.

 Next, you'll want to keep the body of your email brief and to the point, writing only around two short paragraphs in total.
-Confirm the appointment with your appointment manager time or suggest alternative times if you absolutely cannot get out of a scheduling conflict.
+Confirm the time of the interview with your appointment manager or suggest alternative times if you absolutely cannot get out of a scheduling conflict.
 This is not the time to bring in extra information or questions — that can all be addressed at the actual interview.

 Finally, after the closing, be sure to include your full name and an email signature.
-Your signature consists of a few lines after your name with important contact information, including:
+Your signature consists of a few lines after your name with important contact information, including your:

 Website or LinkedIn profile (if relevant and current)